-- ✓ I will Ensure audible alarms are fitted to all haulage vehicles - ✓ I will Check that they come on automatically when reverse gear is selected - I will Be aware that handbrake alarms alert the driver if the handbrake is not engaged if they are leaving the cab, and are a safety measure to ensure that vehicles do not roll away unattended. - I will not Permanently override the alarm.
-There shouldn't be the facility to do this.
+- ✓ I will Ensure audible alarms are fitted to all haulage vehicles - ✓ I will Check that they come on automatically when reverse gear is selected - I will Be aware that handbrake alarms alert the driver if the handbrake is not engaged if they are leaving the cab, and are a safety measure to ensure that vehicles do not roll away unattended. - ✗ I will not Interfere with, override or muffle alarms. (there should not be facility to do so)